JohannesMJames/johannesjames.github.io/_posts/2021-05-30-thrustmodulation.markdown

 paper: https://ieeexplore.ieee.org/abstract/document/9561869

 ---
 We present a system capable of modulating thrust for the generation of forces and torques required for control of flapping-wing insect sized robots, critically necessary for realizing controlled flight.
+A repetitive control law is shown to learn the requisite flapping control signals without model inversion or other feedback control.